 - An impermeable area plan is provided showing all positively drained areas including open surface water storage plan areas.
+Include basin and access road.

 Preferred

 - Impermeable areas are shown in m2 on the impermeable areas plan(s). - Demarcated impermeable areas correspond with the distribution of those areas in the supporting calculations.